mybb/docs.mybb.com/1.8/administration/security/recovery.md

 	UPDATE `mybb_users` SET usergroup = '4' WHERE uid = 'X';

 Next, you want to open the `inc/config.php` file in a text editor.
 Find the code below within that file and make sure your uid is within quotes.
-If you have multiple administrators you can separate them with a comma.
+If you have multiple administrators, you can separate them with a comma.
 It is recommended to stick with your uid only for now though.

 	$config['super_admins'] = '1';